HaoranChen-CASIA/SAVIOR/README.md

 [OrgMIM](https://github.com/yanchaoz/OrgMIM)

-please cite the corresponding paper when using SAVIOR with MAM computation.
+We sincerely extend our gratitude to YanChao Zhang for the design of the MAM computational methodology and related code support.
+Appropriate citation has been provided in our formally published paper to acknowledge this contribution.
+Please do cite the corresponding work when using SAVIOR with MAM computation.

 ### Validation and Test Datasets
 To re-implement the experiments in the paper, it is recommended to download the dataset used in this paper.